 In real life, it takes so long to get a disability hearing that applicants who go to the hearing stage of appeal to get benefits usually need to wait only a few months after their approval to be eligible for Medicare.

-But what if your disability onset date was years ago, or 2007 as you say?
+But what if your disability onset date was years ago, or 2011 as you say?
 Unfortunately, unless you applied for disability benefits a long time ago, this won’t help you get Medicare benefits too much faster.
-If you didn’t apply for Social Security disability until years after becoming disabled, or until 2012 in your case, your eligibility for Medicare won’t start 29 months after the actual onset of your disability.
+If you didn’t apply for Social Security disability until years after becoming disabled, or until 2015 in your case, your eligibility for Medicare won’t start 29 months after the onset of your disability.
 Because of maximums set by federal law, your established onset date can be no earlier than 17 months before the date you apply for Social Security benefits.
-For example, if you applied for benefits December 1, 2012, the earliest EOD you can receive is July 1, 2011.
+For example, if you apply for benefits December 1, 2015, the earliest EOD you can receive is July 1, 2014.

 In turn, this means your entitlement date can be only 12 months before you apply for SSDI, because of the five-month waiting period.
 (And Social Security will pay retroactive benefits for no more than 12 months prior to your application date.)
-This would mean the earliest date that your date of entitlement could be is December 1, 2011, and the earliest date you could be eligible for Medicare is December 1, 2013.
-In essence, you can never become eligible for Medicare before two years have passed since you applied for Social Security disability.
+This would mean the earliest date that your date of entitlement could be is December 1, 2014, and the earliest date you could be eligible for Medicare is December 1, 2016.
+In essence, you can never become eligible for Medicare until at least one year has passed since you applied for Social Security disability.
 Moral of the story: If you think you'll need ongoing medical treatment and can't afford it, apply for Social Security soon after you become unable to work.